saurabharch/huddo121.github.io/_posts/2017-07-11-on-getting-started-with-phoenix-v1-3-0.markdown

     |> cast(attrs, [:organisation, :user, :relationship])
     |> validate_required([:organisation, :user, :relationship])
     |> validate_inclusion(:relationship, [@default_user_relationship, @admin_user_relationship])
-    |> unique_constraint(:organisation, name: "organisations_organisations_users_unique_index")
+    |> unique_constraint(:organisation, name: "organisations_users_unique_index")
   end
 end
 ```

 We've stored our relationship types as attributes on the module, `@default_user_relationship` and `@admin_user_relationship`.
 The schema itself maps very closely with the database table we defined earlier, only we've defined a default value for the relationship in our application.

 The `changeset/2` function has some new function calls too.
 We're using [`validate_inclusion/4`](https://hexdocs.pm/ecto/Ecto.Changeset.html#validate_inclusion/4) to make sure that the relationship is one of the known types we defined earlier.
-We're also specifying a `:name` with our `unique_constraint/3` call, which specifies the name of the index that will be used to validate the unique constraint.
+We're also providing a `name` option with our `unique_constraint/3` call, which specifies the name of the index that will be used to validate the unique constraint.

 You'll notice that we're only providing one field name for the unique constraint, which the [Ecto docs](https://hexdocs.pm/ecto/Ecto.Changeset.html#unique_constraint/3-complex-constraints) explain will be used as the key for our changeset error.
 That is, in practical terms, that the error will be associated with the `:organisation` field of our schema.
 We can only provide one field name to `unique_constraint/3`, but we must make sure it's part of the index whose name we have provided.